courtinchains/courtinchains/README.md

 I'm currently a computer science student so I have some knowledge of Java and Python I am currently learning JavaScript and hoping to learn more after that.

-I can be reached on here or on instagram @death2court :)

 <!---